-Papers should be written in Turkish or English.
-Abstracts should be between 600-1000 words.
-In the abstract, the subject and importance of the paper should be emphasized.
-Then, information should be given about the methods and materials to be used for the purpose of the study.
-It is also expected to include the findings and conclusions to be obtained.
+Abstract papers should be written in English.
+The abstract should be between 300-500 words.
+In the abstract, first of all, the subject and importance of the paper should be emphasized.
+Then, information should be given about the method and material to be used for the purpose of the study.
+It is also expected that the findings and results to be obtained will be included.

-1. Structure: Full papers should be written minimum 1.500 words – maximum 2.200 words excluding references in Microsoft Word format.
-Page layout should be A4 format and margins should be 3 cm from all sides (right-left, up-down) of the page.
-Page numbers should be located on the center of bottom sides of pages.
-Introduction, titles, conclusion and references should be written in bold and first letters in capital (Calibri 14 pt.).
-Other titles, keywords, and JEL Codes should be written in bold and first letters in capital (Calibri 12 pt.).
+Structure: Full papers should be written between 1500-2000 words excluding references in Microsoft Word format.
+Page layout should be in A4 format and margins should be 3 cm from all sides (right-left, up-down) of the page.
+Page numbers should be located in the centre of the bottom sides of pages.
+Introduction, titles, conclusion and references should be written in bold and first letters in the capital (Calibri 14 pt.).
+Other titles, keywords, and JEL Codes should be written in bold and first letters in the capital (Calibri 12 pt.).

-2. Title: The title of the full paper should be written in bold (first letters in capital) and centering the page.
-(Calibri font 16 pt).
+Title: The title of the full paper should be written in bold (first letters in the capital) and centring the page (Calibri font 16 pt).

-3. Authors: The name and surname of authors should be written clearly under the title.
-Academic title, institute or company and e-mail should be placed in footnotes.
+Authors: The name and surname of authors should be written clearly under the title.
+Academic title, institute or company, ORCID number and e-mail should be placed in footnotes.

-4. Abstract: Abstract should be written in single spaced with Calibri font 10 pt.
-The length of the each abstract should be minimum 200 words and maximum 300 words.
-Abstract should include the aim or the purpose of the study, the methodology, the results, and the conclusion remarks.
-References are not cited within the structured English or Turkish abstracts and the abstracts must not contain abbreviations.
+Abstract: The abstract should be written in single-spaced with Calibri font 10 pt.
+The length of each abstract should be between 150-250 words.
+The abstract should include the aim of the study, the methodology, the results, and the concluding remarks.
+References are not cited within the structured English abstracts and the abstracts must not contain abbreviations.

-5. Keywords and JEL classification: 4-6 keywords and 2-3 JEL classification codes that are important and relevant to your manuscript should be written under abstract. (https://www.aeaweb.org/econlit/jelCodes.php?view=jel)
+Keywords and JEL classification: 3-5 keywords and 2-3 JEL classification codes that are important and relevant to your manuscript should be written under the abstract. (https://www.aeaweb.org/econlit/jelCodes.php?view=jel)

-6. Introduction: Introduction should be minimum 150 words and maximum 250 words.
-Introduction should clearly present the importance, the purpose, the methodology and the scope of the study
+Introduction: The introduction should be between 150-250 words.
+The introduction should clearly present the importance, purpose, methodology and scope of the study.

-7. Heading: The main text should be between 800-1.100 words.
+Heading: The main text should be between 1.000-1.250 words.
 More than one heading and sub-heading can use in the study.
-These headings should include literature, methodology, results, discussions etc. All of main text should be written in Microsoft Calibri with 12 pt., single-spaced and justified.
-Paragraph spacing before and after a single paragraph (6 nk) should be given.
+These headings should include literature, methodology, results, discussions etc. All of the main text should be written in Microsoft Calibri with 12 pt., single-spaced and justified.
+Paragraph spacing before and after a single paragraph (6 pt) should be given.
 The first line of the paragraph is to be shifted by 1.25 cm from the left margin.
 Headings and sub-headings of the manuscript should be numbered as 1., 1.1., 1.1.1. in hierarchical numbers.
 The headings should be numbered beginning from the Introduction, without the exception of references.
-Before a heading, blank line should be given.
+Before a heading, a blank line should be given.

-8. Conclusion: Conclusion should be minimum 150 words and maximum 250 words.
-Conclusion should clearly present the results of the study, evaluations and suggestions.
+Conclusion: The conclusion should be between 150-250 words.
+A conclusion should clearly present the results of the study, evaluations and suggestions.

 Two Authors (Acemoglu & Robinson, 2015: 122).